25+ Top Attractions in Florence Italy

 3. National Museum of the Bargello

 The Bargello houses an amazing collection of Renaissance sculptures.
-If you like sculpture, the Bargello should be on your Florence itinerary.

 The most important works are in the Michelangelo and Donatello rooms.
 Those include Michelangelo’s first major sculpture, Bacchus, and his Pitti Tondo, Donatello’s acclaimed Bronze David and St. George, and Bernini’s Bust of Costanza.